-This summer, CalPlant I will introduce the long-awaited CalAg MDF, the composite panel of the 21st Century.
+This fall, CalPlant I will introduce the long-awaited CalAg MDF, the composite panel of the 21st Century.

 CalPlant I and its predecessor company CalAg LLC have spent many years researching, developing and patenting a process to make high quality MDF using annually renewable rice straw as the feedstock, the disposal of which has posed environmental issues in California for over a century.
 Rice straw is an agricultural waste product of the annual harvest, and all furnish for the plant will be procured from Sacramento Valley rice growers within a 15- to 25-mile radius of the plant site in Willows, California.